ankita34359/Web-development-training/02_Lecture: CSS Basics Part-I/02_Notes.md

 ---

+##  Practical Applications

+### Home Page

+- Applied a background-color for the body.
+- Styled the navigation bar using display: flex and added hover effects to links.
+- Used font-family and font-size for headings and paragraphs.

+### About Page

+- Created a flexbox layout for presenting information side-by-side.
+- Used padding, margin, and border to create spacing and separation.

+### Contact Page

+- Styled the form inputs with padding and border-radius.
+- Added a hover effect to the submit button.
+- Used cursor: pointer for buttons and links.

+---

 ## Conclusion

 This lecture provided a comprehensive understanding of CSS properties and their applications.
 By combining these properties, I can create visually appealing and responsive web pages.